Hybrid Work Toolboxes

 All of the tools fit into the broad field of innovation management and are designed to take you through the whole innovation process, from high-level strategy to prototyping and testing.

-It was created by Board of Innovation, a global business design agency based in Belgium, whose mission is to make corporates innovate like startups.BOARD OF INNOVATION
+It was created by Board of Innovation, a global business design agency based in Belgium, whose mission is to make corporates innovate like startups.VISIT TOOLBOX

 This toolbox is a website and a free downloadable 28-page PDF zine.